moff4/KeyHolder/README.md

 # KeyHolder
-KeyHolder - program to keep data incriptedly
+KeyHolder - GUI program to keep secret data like passwords

+use Tkinter

+Work on Mac OS, Linux and Windows (should be)